top of page

 MUSA - Isla Mujeres

 In 2005 Hurricane Wilma wreaked havoc upon Isla Mujeres and her reefs.
-Much of her coral was damaged and talk was to shut down the reefs.
-Thanks to the forward-thinking of some great individuals, MUSA was born out of the need to create an artificial reef that would allow the natural reefs time to recover as well as alleviate the accumulated impact of divers and snorkelers.
-It has been a huge success that is being repeated in many other countries.
+Much of her coral was damaged, and talk was to shut down the reefs.
+Thanks to the forward-thinking of some great individuals, MUSA was born out of the need to create an artificial reef that would allow the natural reefs time to recover and alleviate the accumulated impact of divers and snorkelers.
+It has been an enormous success repeated in many other countries.

 The history

-The idea of this was to draw people away from hurricane-damaged reefs and decrease the cumulative effect of so many visitors.
-The Cancun reefs are one of the most visited in the world with more than 850,000 tourists each year, comparable to the much larger Great Barrier Reef in Australia.
+The idea was to draw people away from hurricane-damaged reefs and decrease the cumulative effect of so many visitors.
+The Cancun reefs are one of the most visited in the world, with more than 850,000 tourists each year, comparable to Australia's much larger Great Barrier Reef.

-Where artificial reefs were usually the result of sunken ships and objects that have fallen to the sea floor, the statues were a new idea and a new technique deliberately designed to grow and evolve within their surroundings.
+Where artificial reefs were usually the result of sunken ships and objects falling to the sea floor, the statues were a new idea and technique deliberately designed to grow and evolve within their surroundings.

-Having researched experienced underwater sculptors, Dr. Jaime had come across Jason deCaire Taylor, who had been pioneering this artform in Grenada.
-DeCaire Taylor graduated from the London Institute of Art in 1998 with a BA with honors in sculpture.
-Also being an active SCUBA instructor and underwater photographer, deCaire Taylor was able to view the art differently.
+Having researched experienced underwater sculptors, Dr Jaime came across Jason deCaire Taylor, who pioneered this art form in Grenada.
+DeCaire Taylor graduated from the London Institute of Art in 1998 with a BA with honours in sculpture.
+Also, being an active SCUBA instructor and underwater photographer, deCaire Taylor could view the art differently.

-After presenting the idea to the Nautical Tourism Subcommittee, of which Roberto Diaz was a prominent member, being president of the Nautical Association, the idea of a series of artists to create an underwater museum was born.
-Jason deCaire Taylor was hired to do the initial 4 sculptures.
+After presenting the idea to the Nautical Tourism Subcommittee, of which Roberto Diaz was a prominent member, being president of the Nautical Association, the concept of a series of artists to create an underwater museum was born.
+Jason deCaire Taylor was hired to do the initial four sculptures.

-The Environmental Impact Assessment, produced by the National Park Staff, Dr. Gonzalez Cano, and Roberto Diaz, provided the legal basis for, as of October 2009, the construction of 1,412 artificial habitats in 10 sites over the next 50 years.
+The Environmental Impact Assessment, produced by the National Park Staff, Dr Gonzalez Cano, and Roberto Diaz, provided the legal basis for, as of October 2009, constructing 1,412 artificial habitats in 10 sites over the next 50 years.

-Jason deCaire Taylor finished the first 4 statues and they were placed underwater in November 2009.
+Jason deCaire Taylor finished the first four statues, and were placed underwater in November 2009.
 By the end of 2010, The Silent Evolution had been installed.

 The museum officially opened on November 27, 2010.

-Although there was permission for 10 galleries, as of this date, only 3 have been completed.
-The Manchones gallery (Salon Manchones) at 9 mt/ 30 ft deep and the Nitzuc gallery (Salon Nizuc), at 4 mt/ 13 ft deep, and Punta Sam at 3.5 mt/ 11 ft deep
+Although there was permission for ten galleries, only three have been completed as of this date.
+The Manchones gallery (Salon Manchones) at 9 mt/ 30 ft deep and the Nitzuc gallery (Salon Nizuc) at 4 mt/ 13 ft deep, and Punta Sam at 3.5 mt/ 11 ft deep

 By the end of 2013, 500 statues had been placed on the ocean floor.
-477 of these are in the Manchones gallery with the other 23 in the Nizuc gallery.
+477 are in the Manchones gallery, with the other 23 in the Nizuc gallery.
 Later Punta Sam was to have 2 sculptural sets laid.

 More than 100,000 visitors visited this during that year (2013).